50 Mesmerizing Attractions in the Southwest

 Location: South central New Mexico near Alamogordo

 While hiking Camelback Mountain is often touted as the must-do in the Phoenix area, in all reality, this hike is very difficult and also very crowded much of the time.
 My preferred alternative is the gorgeous trail system at Scottsdale’s McDowell Sonoran Preserve.
-First off, the trails here rarely get overcrowded – rather at most times they are actually quite desolate.
+First off, the trails here receive little foot traffic – rather at most times they are actually quite desolate.
 Second, the views of the mountains are outstanding.
 Third, there are a diversity of trails, so you can pick from easy to hard, long to short, etc. depending on how far you want to go out on any particular day.

 Location: Scottsdale, Arizona